AndyNew2/hacs-idm-hpweb/README.md

 1. Install [HACS](https://hacs.xyz/) and complete its setup.
 2. Open HACS and select "Integrations".
 3. Add `AndyNew2/hacs-idm-heatpump` with category "Integration" as a [Custom Repository](https://hacs.xyz/docs/faq/custom_repositories/).
+Or just use linke above.
 4. Select "iDM Heatpump Web" from the list and click "Download".
 You can also use the link provided below...

 ### Set up integration